 - Kebabs:: remove the stick to have bite-size pieces without the safety hazard of a stick

 - Deli meat with cheese dipped in hummus

-- Frittata :: eat it like like a pizza and it’s utensil free!
+- Frittata:: eat it like a pizza and it’s utensil-free!

-Airport food is expensive and plane food is even more expensive so I like to bring my own meals and snacks for international flights.
-The best foods to take on a long flight are portable and travel well without refrigeration.
-Filling on-the-go meals or high protein snacks are also great for when you don’t want to interrupt your sightseeing.
+Airport food is expensive and plane food is even more expensive, so I like to bring my own meals and healthy packaged snacks for international flights.
+The best travel snacks to take on a long flight are portable and travel well at room temperature.
+Filling on-the-go meals that don’t need refrigeration or high protein snacks are also great for when you don’t want to interrupt your sightseeing.
 Local cuisine is great, but sometimes I don’t want to stop what I’m doing to find food.

 - Protein powder + water

 - Fruit and nut trail mix